kidrv1/kidrv1/README.md

 <details>
  <summary><h3>🚀 Gel's Coding Journey </h3></summary>
    Picture this: a tech-savvy teenager armed with a keyboard and a burning desire to conquer the digital realm.
 That was me during my high school days, delving headfirst into the captivating world of coding.
-I started off by creating simple web pages, but I quickly realized their potential value and decided to turn my passion into profit.<br>
+I started off by creating simple web pages, but I quickly realized their potential value and decided to turn my passion into profit.<br><br>

    Throughout my college years, I continued honing my skills and expanding my knowledge in the ever-evolving field of web development.
 I became a true aficionado, constantly seeking out the latest techniques and pushing the boundaries of what I could create.
 It was a never-ending journey of growth and exploration.<br>

    Fast forward to the present, and I've emerged as a solutions architect, crafting sophisticated systems for businesses hungry for innovation.
 Armed with an impressive toolkit, I specialize in utilizing Vue, React, and various other JavaScript frameworks to deliver captivating and seamless front-end experiences.<br>

    But my expertise doesn't stop at the front-end.
 I've also ventured into the world of backend development, leveraging the power of Laravel and Node.js to construct robust and scalable solutions.
-I'm like a digital wizard, concocting the perfect blend of technology to bring ideas to life.<br>
+Concocting the perfect blend of technology to bring ideas to life.<br>

    From my humble beginnings selling web pages to classmates, I've transformed into a force to be reckoned with in the tech industry.
 However, my journey is far from over.
 Every day presents a thrilling opportunity to explore new technologies and push the boundaries of what's possible.<br>